European Regulation for Combating Deforestation – EUDR-

 We are in contact with our suppliers and will begin collecting necessary information from all of them as soon as possible.
 We will classify this information so that by the end of 2024, when the information system containing Due Diligence Declarations is established, we can register it.

-We expect the European Commission to launch the electronic interface to start requesting regulatory requirements from suppliers and adding them to the platform.
+We are waiting for the European Commission to launch the electronic interface to start asking suppliers for the requirements of the regulation and to add to them.